beamyyl/synfetch/README.md

 synfetch
 ```

-To show CPU, GPU and RAM Usage in real-time:
+To display CPU, GPU and RAM Usage in real-time:
 ```bash
 synfetch --live
 ```